Local and long distance moving companies, national and international movers and moving storage services.

 Tips that will help you anticipate the cost of your move

-To help you anticipate the cost of your move, movers will give you a moving estimate of the price.
+In order to anticipate the cost of your move, any moving company will give you a estimate of the price.
 Be sure to get written moving estimates from at least three different companies so that you can compare their prices and services.

-The charge that you will be billed for your move is based on the weight of your belongings, the distance that you move, and the other services that you require.
+The estimate you will be given is based on the weight of your belongings, the distance that you move, and the other services that you require.
 Your bill will be higher or lower depending on how much your shipment weighs and how far you move.

 Help the movers calculate the cost of your move by showing them every single item to be moved.
 Don’t forget to go into the attic, basement, garage, shed, and closets and under beds.
 Reach a clear understanding about the amount of packing and other services needed.
 Anything omitted from the estimate but later included in the shipment will add to the cost.